dkypuros/RAN-remediation-using-Agentic-AI/README.md

 - **Function**: Retrieves contextually relevant data for LLM prompts

 ### AI Agent
-- **Framework**: ReAct (Reasoning + Acting) - A simple iterative approach where the LLM reasons about what information it needs, executes tool calls to retrieve that data, observes the results, and repeats until it can synthesize a complete answer. [simple implementation is a placeholder for more advanced frameworks]
+- **Framework**: ReAct (Reasoning + Acting) - A simple iterative approach where the LLM reasons about what information it needs, executes tool calls to retrieve that data, observes the results, and repeats until it can synthesize a complete answer ([Build an AI agent in 175 lines](https://youtu.be/ySKR3Efttvk?si=DR3Z-CO7X2LKyDBo), [example gist](https://gist.github.com/leerob/f25f99a4f298680762b117cedd5ecc4c))
 - **LLM**: vLLM serving IBM Granite 3.0 8B Instruct
 - **Workflow**:
   1. Receive user query with page context